zot/domdom/README.md

 - `docp.PROP` returns the value in the document at PROP if it is atomic or, if the value is an array or object, it returns a new DocPath for that location (with docp's path extended to include PROP)
 - `docp[INDEX]` returns the value in the document at INDEX if it is atomic or, if the value is an array or object, it returns a new DocPath for that location (with docp's path extended to include INDEX)
 - `docPathValue(docp)` returns docp's value
-- `docp.PROP = VALUE` sets the value in the document and cause JSONMetadom to re-render it
+- `docp.PROP = VALUE` sets the value in the document and cause Domdom to re-render it
-- `docPathParts(docp)` returns the "parts" of a DocPath, the JSONMetadom object, the context, and the path array
+- `docPathParts(docp)` returns the "parts" of a DocPath, the Domdom object, the context, and the path array

 You can use `batch(con, func)` if you need to change DocPaths outside of an event handler for "event compression".
 Batch eliminates re-rendering of the same object multiple times.